toast-success

 Samdo to Dharamsala/Larkya Phedi (4,460m)

-This short but challenging 3-4 hour trek crosses several streams and moraines as you leave Samdo and civilization behind.
-The terrain becomes increasingly desolate, with the trail climbing steadily to Dharamsala (also known as Larkya Phedi), a basic shelter that serves as the base for crossing Larkya La Pass.
-Early dinner and rest are essential as you'll begin the pass crossing before dawn the next day.
-Accommodation: Basic dormitory-style shelter in Dharamsala.
+This short but challenging trek crosses several streams and moraines as you leave Samdo and civilization behind.
+The terrain becomes increasingly desolate, with the trail climbing steadily to Dharamsala (also known as Larkya Phedi), a basic shelter serving as base for crossing Larkya La Pass.
+Early dinner and rest are essential for the pre-dawn pass crossing.

 Day 12